libgdx/libgdx.github.io/wiki/start/project-generation.md

     <a href="https://libgdx-nightlies.s3.amazonaws.com/libgdx-runnables/gdx-setup.jar" class="btn btn--success">Nightly Version</a>-->
     <a href="https://libgdx-nightlies.s3.amazonaws.com/libgdx-runnables/gdx-setup.jar" class="btn btn--success">Download</a>

 2. Double-click the downloaded file.
-If this doesn't work, open your command line tool, go to the download folder and run <br><!--`java -jar gdx-setup_latest.jar`-->`java -jar gdx-setup.jar`
+If this doesn't work, open your command line tool, go to the download folder and run <br><!--`java -jar gdx-setup_latest.jar`-->`java -jar gdx-setup.jar`.
+On Linux, you might need to right-click the file, select "Properties" and then check "Allow executing the file as program" in the "Permission" tab.

 This will open the following setup that will allow you to generate your project: